Running Sentient from Source (Self-Host)

 Docker and Docker Compose:

-Windows: Docker Desktop is required.
-Make sure it's configured to use the WSL 2 backend, which is the default for modern installations.
+Windows/Mac: Docker Desktop is required.
+For Windows, make sure it's configured to use the WSL 2 backend.

 Linux: Install Docker Engine and the Docker Compose Plugin.